• Skip to primary navigation

 • ¼ C huka one (caster sugar, any sugar would work)

-• 2 tsp hinamona (cinnamon)
+• 2 teaspoon hinamona (cinnamon)

-The Decoration – Te Whakarākei
+The Decoration - Te Whakarākei (Optional)

-• 1 panana iti (small banana)
+• 1 panana iti (small banana, a yellow one)

 Instructions

-• Grease a loaf tin, approximately 20cm x 10cm in size.
+• Grease a loaf tin, approximately 20 cm x 10 cm in size.
 Line it with baking paper.

 • Into a separate bowl, mash the panana (bananas).
 Add them in to the butter mixture.

 • Sift in the puehu parāoa (flour), pēkana paura (baking powder) and pēkana houra (baking soda).
-Fold it all together.

 • Add the kirīmi kawa (sour cream) and wōnati (walnuts) and fold them in too.

-Leave the mixture to the side as you prepare the spiced sugar.
+• Leave the mixture to the side.

 • Add the huka one (caster sugar), rau kikini whakauruuru (mixed spice) and hinamona (cinnamon) into a small bowl.
-Stir to combine .

-• Add a third of the ranunga panana (banana mixture) to the bottom of the lined loaf tin.
-Sprinkle over half of the huka rau kikini (spiced sugar), leaving a 2cm border clear of any sugar.
+• Sprinkle over half of the huka rau kikini (spiced sugar), leaving a 2 cm border clear of any sugar.

 • Add another third of the ranunga panana (banana mixture) and the add the other half of the huka rau kikini (spiced sugar).